-Earlier this year, in an effort to stress the critical nature of cybersecurity protections, the Securities and Exchange Commission (SEC) proposed new requirements for registered investment advisers which would mandate significant enhancements to an organization’s cybersecurity posture.
+In an effort to stress the critical nature of cybersecurity protections, the Securities and Exchange Commission (SEC) proposed new requirements in February 2022 for registered investment advisers which would mandate significant enhancements to an organization’s cybersecurity posture.
 Proposed changes would also include stringent requirements for disclosure and recordkeeping following a cybersecurity incident.

-Per the SEC proposal released in February of 2022, financial firms – including RIAs, investment companies and business development companies – would be required to:
+Per the SEC’s proposal, financial firms – including RIAs, investment companies and business development companies – would be required to:

 Under the current proposal, registered investment advisers will be required to report “significant” cybersecurity incidents within 48 hours of determining such an incident has occurred or is actively occurring.
-On a new line item that would be added to Form ADV Part 2A, advisers would need to provide detailed information regarding:
+On Form ADV-C, advisers would need to provide detailed information regarding:

 In addition to alerting the SEC of significant new cybersecurity incidents, investment funds and advisers would be required to amend Form ADV Part 2A to disclose material risks to current and prospective clients “if there is a substantial likelihood that a reasonable client would consider the information important.”
 The rule would also require “ an adviser to deliver interim brochure amendments to existing clients promptly if the adviser adds disclosure of a cybersecurity incident to its brochure or materially revises information already disclosed in its brochure after such an incident.”